sicz/docker-lighttpd/README.md

 make docker-push        # Push the project image into the Docker Registry
 ```

-With default configuration `lighttpd` listening on TCP ports 80 and 443, serving
+`lighttpd` with the default configuration listens on TCP ports 80 and 443,
-contents of it's `/var/www` directory and sending all logs to the Docker console.
+serves the contents of it's `/var/www` directory and sends all logs to
+the Docker console.

 ## Deployment